 The struggle between Copper and his daughter Murphy during his “endless” journey is one of the key story lines that drives the thrill in the movie.
 It establishes a strong humanistic quality to the film that will at several occasions make you take out the tissue box.
 Anne Hathaway’s character never fits into her role as a scientist, instead she takes a more accompanying role in the film.
 Her character ends with an interesting plotline but rarely is she defined independently.
 She relays a few thoughts about the transcendence of love, a recurring theme in the film, but beyond that not much can be said.

 Perhaps its most praised and criticized aspect is its scientific jargon that at times is enlightening yet also confusing.
 Its scientific seriousness in quantum physics adds a realistic touch to the movie, but for the larger part, it takes away the well-deserving focus on the others characters’ struggles.
 With all its intricacy, Interstellar, unsurprisingly, is a movie made for multiple viewings in which things might become clearer.

 Hans Zimmer, frequent collaborator of Christopher Nolan, once again scores the film’s soundtrack.
 He effectively reflects the complexity of the multi-dimensional universe in his cues while adding a small touch of human drama.
 The use of the powerful and heart-trembling organs add a novel element to his previously derivative work.
 It deepens the musical setting of what already seems a very deep and emotionally complex film.
 It's safe to say that Zimmer has taken back his spot among the best music producers in the film industry.
-However, the sound mixing is at some points overruling, making a recited poem in the film incomprehensible.
+However, it should be noted that the sound mixing is at some points overruling, making a recited poem in the film incomprehensible.